Nutty

 How to open a business account for small business

-Another great thing about modern business accounts is that they’re super easy to open a business bank account and start using.
+Another great thing about modern business accounts is that they’re super easy to open and start using.
 In fact it can take just a few minutes.
 Everything is handled online, either on the company’s website or an app.

 All you need to do is pick the right one for you, then sign up, enter details about your business and yourself, then you’re off and running – you can normally start using it within minutes.